martinkubicka/IIS-client/README.md

 3. Then run  ``` npm run dev  ```, url will be available in terminal

-Note: At first you need to run backend.
+Note: At first you need to setup and run backend.